hula-ai/DAMA/README.md

-## DAMA - Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Brain Cell Image Analysis
+## DAMA - Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis

-This is a PyTorch/GPU implementation of the paper [Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Brain Cell Image Analysis](https://arxiv.org/abs/2205.05194)
+This is a PyTorch/GPU implementation of the paper [Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis](https://arxiv.org/abs/2205.05194)

 * This repo is based on PyTorch=1.10.1 and timm=0.5.4